 - And finally, you can see the completed or Success page!

 How to Un-reconcile in QuickBooks Desktop and QuickBooks Online

 When your QuickBooks balance sheet after a monthly reconciliation does not fit your bank statement, before fixing any errors, it is often appropriate to unreconcile your QuickBooks transactions.
 You can undo the previous reconciliation in one single step within the Desktop versions.
 If the online version is used then each transaction must be individually unreconciled.

-QuickBooks Online users separately reconcile transactions, so one at a time you need to un-reconcile them.
+QuickBooks Online users separately reconcile transactions, so one at a time you need to un-reconciled them.
 To start with, select ‘Registers’ from the banking menu and then select the account from the Register Name drop-down menu.
-Choose the desired transaction that you wish to un-reconcile and then delete the ‘R’ which is at the top of the transaction to adjust its status to un-reconcile.
+Choose the desired transaction that you wish to un-reconciled and then delete the ‘R’ which is at the top of the transaction to adjust its status to un-reconciled.

 Hope the above information will help you to Reconcile in QuickBooks Desktop.
-If you any doubt then connect with QuickBooks Support for help.
+If you have any doubt then connect with QuickBooks Consultant for help.